First-time buyer blues? In St Albans and Harpenden, that’s nothing new

 That made me realise, for some, there really is a Bank of Mum and Dad, especially if they themselves bank at Coutts – or their partner does PR for another one in Canary Wharf.

-But for thousands of us, the reality of becoming a first-time buyer in an area where houses have been calculated as among the costliest per square meter on the country suggests little has changed.
+But for thousands of us, the reality of becoming a first-time buyer in an area where houses have been calculated as among the costliest per square metre in the country suggests little has changed.

 A few recent initiatives have helped to address that balance for first timers.
 The Government introduced a starter home scheme in 2014, using mainly old industrial sites to build homes for twenty-fortysomethings at a 20 per cent discount.